-- Do American gaited breeds used for pleasure riding require special shoes or trimming?
+- Do gaited breeds used for pleasure riding require special shoes or trimming?

-No, American gaited breeds, including the Tennessee Walking Horse, do not require special shoes or trimming.
-Your farrier, however, should understand the subtle conformational differences that set the American gaited horses apart from other breeds.
-These differences will affect how the horse is trimmed in respect to the horse’s angles and toe lengths.
+Gaited breeds do not require special shoes.
+Your farrier, however, should understand the subtle conformational differences that set the gaited horses apart from other trotting breeds, and your gaited horse may require different trim angles and toe lengths from trotting horses.
 A farrier, knowledgeable and skilled with gaited horses, will recognize these differences and trim and balance the hoof according to that horse’s individual needs and way of going.
-All American gaited breeds should be fitted to flat shod shoes or allow to go barefoot.
+All gaited breeds should be fitted to flat shod shoes or trimmed regularly and be allow to go barefoot.

-- How can I obtain more information about the Tennessee Walking Horse, Missouri Fox Trotters, Rocky Mountain Horses, Kentucky Mountain Saddle Horses, and Spotted Saddle Horses?
+- How can I obtain more information about the Tennessee Walking Horses, Missouri Fox Trotters, Rocky Mountain Horses, Kentucky Mountain Saddle Horses, Paso Fino Horses, Icelandic Horses, or Spotted Saddle Horses?

 We are glad you asked!
-Joining a local organization like Yankee Walkers, Gaited Horses of New England, will provide you with valuable resources of information and education about the great Tennessee Walking Horses, Missouri Fox Trotters, Rocky Mountain Horses, Kentucky Mountain Saddle Horses, and Spotted Saddle Horses.
-Membership will also enable you to contact breeders, trainers, and instructors in your area who share your desires and goals and can help you learn to ride together as a team.
-Best of all, Yankee Walkers, Gaited Horses of New England membership affords you the opportunity to meet others who share your same interest in these wonderful breeds.
+Joining a local organization like Gaited Horses of New England, will provide you with valuable resources of information and education about the great Tennessee Walking Horses, Missouri Fox Trotters, Rocky Mountain Horses, Kentucky Mountain Saddle Horses, Paso Fino Horses, Icelandic Horses, and Spotted Saddle Horses.
+Membership will also enable you to contact breeders, trainers, and instructors in your area who share your desires and goals and can help you and your horse earn to ride together as a team.
+Best of all, Gaited Horses of New England membership affords you the opportunity to meet others who share your same interest in these wonderful breeds.
 For more information about club membership, club clinics, trail rides, shows, and other activities, please contact us.